-Setup your house for your new pets arrival.
+Set up your house for your new pets arrival.
 Determine where the animal’s crate, bed, and bowls will be placed.
 Decide where food, treats, and supplies will be stored.
-Determine the house rules for the dog or cat and make sure all family members know what they are.
+Determine the house rules for your new pet and make sure all family members know what they are.

 The First Day

 Bring a carrier if you plan to adopt a cat!

 - Determine ahead of time where the dog will ride on the way home.
 It’s best to have two people If possible; one to drive and the other to pay attention to the dog.
 Bring towels just in case the dog gets car sick.

 - Bring the dog straight home – try not to run errands on the way.